Proven VCT plc: Director Declaration

 New Directorship

-In accordance with Listing Rule 9.6.14R(2), ProVen VCT plc (the 'Company') announces that Lorna Tilbian, a non-executive Director of the Company, has been appointed as a non-executive director of M&C Saatchi PLC with effect from 30 January 2018.
+In accordance with Listing Rule 9.6.14R(2), ProVen VCT plc (the 'Company') announces that Lorna Tilbian, a non-executive Director of the Company, has been appointed as a non-executive director of Rightmove PLC with effect from 1 February 2018.

 Beringea LLP